reubenharry/website/content/maths/Probability.md

 $P(x|\theta) = \frac{e^{\theta^T\cdot f(x)}}{\sum\_{x'}e^{\theta^T\cdot f(x')}}$

-where $f(x)$ is an indicator function and $theta$ is a vector of parameters.
+where $f(x)$ is an indicator function and $\theta$ is a vector of parameters.
 This parametrization shows that an MRF is an exponential family distribution.

 ### Empirical Distribution